djesushnnh-sudo/rust-telegram-agent-template/SOP_GH_ISSUES.md

 ## Step 7: Review and Commit Changes

 ### 7.1 Review Your Changes
+Read through the changed lines of code, either through the built is features in your IDE or by running:

 ```bash
 git status
 git diff
 ```

 Check that:
 - **All changes relate to the issue** you're fixing